wleoncio/pomodoro/README.md

 - Add cases for custom number of pomodoros
 - Move terminal commands to a log file
 - Improve notification timeouts so they don't jumble up
+- Add push notifications to Android
+- Replace 'xtrlock' with an uncheesable workaround